patrickmcnamara/leap16/README.txt

 ================================== LEAP16 ===================================

-The LEAP16 platform is a 16-bit platform.
+LEAP16 is a 16-bit computer architecture.
 It has 16-bit instructions, 16-bit
 registers, and 16-bit memory addressed using 16-bit addresses.

 Memory is 64 Ki16b. mFFFF and below is used as a stack.
 Registers are from r0 to rF. r0 is zero, rE is the stack pointer, rF is the instruction pointer.

-The LEAP16 platform has instructions as follows:
+The LEAP16 instruction set is as follows:

 LOAD ra4 or4 rd4 (0) // Load from memory ra+or, store into register rd
 STOR ra4 or4 rs4 (E) // Store into memory ra+or, load from register rs